 Contact Brooke Ball

 These fellowships provide a year’s funding to enable uninterrupted work to complete a dissertation.
-Awards are restricted to ABD students who are entering their 5th or 6th year (as of fall 2014) and writing dissertations in an area of the humanities or humanistic social sciences using methods that are qualitative (i.e., not empirical or quantitative), analytical, critical, and/or speculative.
+Awards are restricted to ABD students who are entering their 5th or 6th year (as of fall 2015) and writing dissertations in an area of the humanities or humanistic social sciences using methods that are qualitative (i.e., not empirical or quantitative), analytical, critical, and/or speculative.
 As long as the dissertation takes this humanistic approach, students in the following programs will qualify: Anthropology, English, American History, Comparative History, Musicology, Music Composition, Near Eastern and Judaic Studies (Bible, Modern Jewish Studies, Middle East), Politics, and Sociology.
 Eight fellowships are available.
-The DYF carries a $33,825 12-month stipend; a $2,000 research grant; and a full credit toward the Brandeis Health Insurance option.
-The 2014 application deadline has passed.
-Please check back in fall 2014 for information about the next application cycle.
+The 2015-16 DYF carries a $34,671 12-month stipend; a $2,000 research grant; and a full credit toward the Brandeis Health Insurance option.
+The next application cycle will open on November 14, 2014, and the application deadline is January 29, 2015.

 1. Awards are restricted to doctoral candidates writing dissertations in an area of the humanities or humanistic social sciences using methods that are qualitative (i.e., not empirical or quantitative), analytical, critical, and/or speculative.
 As long as the dissertation takes this humanistic approach, students in the following programs will qualify: Anthropology, English, American History, Comparative History, Musicology, Music Composition, Near Eastern and Judaic Studies (Bible, Modern Jewish Studies, Middle East), Politics, and Sociology.

 2. Applicants must have completed all requirements other than the dissertation.
 Your department administrator must certify “All But Dissertation” (ABD) status.